camused-lym/9berylliumcs3/q1/classRelationships.md

 [Part I - Classes and Objects](classObjectUML.md)
 [Part II - Class Attributes and Methods](classAttributesMethods.md)
 ## Existing Class
-Class:
+Class: Music Player
-Description:
+Description: Class where it plays an audio file with supporting variables.
 ## New Related Class
-Class:
+Class: Music Website
-Description:
+Description: Website where it displays a list of songs with different functions.
 ## Association
-Relationship:
+Relationship: Website HAS A Music Player
 Explanation:
 ## Multiplicity
 Multiplicity:
 Explanation:
 ## UML Class Relationship Diagram